zibo-zhang-9/tendon-actuated-continuum-robot-medical-application/README.md

 The robot end-effector pose are measured using: NDI Aurora electromagnetic tracking system (6-DoF), combining miniature sensors and a reference sensor to provide real-time pose estimation (position + orientation) of the robot end-effector

-An exemple of connection of NDI Aurora electromagnetic tracking system :
+An example of the NDI Aurora system setup:

 ![NDI_sensors](media/Aurora_plug_setup_2.png)